-A Roth IRA is an Individual Retirement Arrangement that is funded with post-tax money.
-That is, you’re investing in the account with money that has already been taxed or you’re paying tax on the money when you convert it from tax-deferred to Roth.
+A Roth IRA is a type of Individual Retirement Arrangement that is funded with post-tax money.
+That is, you’re investing in the account with money that has already been taxed or you’re paying tax on the money when you convert it from tax-deferred to Roth money.
+Growth in your Roth account and most withdrawals in retirement are not subject to tax as long as you follow the withdrawal rules.

 Dividends are not taxed.
 Earnings are tax-free.
 Quite simply, once your money is in a Roth account, it will never be taxed again.
 Sure, the tax laws could change, but any proposal that resulted in double taxation of Roth money would be extremely unpopular and unlikely to gain real traction.

-Roth money is so valuable that most people, including me, recommend not touching it unless you have no other money sources available.
+Roth money is so valuable that most people recommend not touching it unless you have no other money sources available.
 Generally, taxable dollars and tax-deferred dollars should be spent first in retirement, and it can be smart to convert tax-deferred dollars to Roth, depending on your marginal income tax bracket.

 How a Taxable Account Can Behave Like a Roth IRA